bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:37 AM CT, May 16</p>
+<p class="updated_time"> Latest data: 12:11 PM CT, May 16</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 6° **warmer** than today.
+Today's high is 78°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 8° **warmer** than today.

 Currently:

-- 73°
+- 74°
-- Rain
+- Light Rain
-- 84% humidity
+- 85% humidity
-- 16 mph wind
+- 18 mph wind
-- 72% cloud cover
+- 91% cloud cover
 - 40 AQI 🟩
-- 0.08 inches of rain in the past 24 hours
+- 0.12 inches of rain in the past 24 hours
-- 0.06 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>